-Fraud at Airbus: European courts weigh $4 billion plea deal
+Fraud at Airbus: US, European courts weigh $4 bln settlement

 British and French authorities are investigating alleged fraud and bribery related to Airbus’ use of outside consultants to sell planes.
 U.S. authorities are also investigating Airbus’ compliance with American arms trafficking regulations.

-While costly, the plea deal would allow Airbus executives to avoid trial, and allow the company to turn the page on a period that damaged its reputation and led to management and policy changes.
+While costly, the settlement would allow Airbus executives to avoid trial, and allow the company to turn the page on a period that damaged its reputation and led to management and policy changes.

-The European plane maker said earlier this week it had reached preliminary settlement deals with authorities in France, Britain and the U.S. investigating alleged fraud and bribery.
-While Airbus did not disclose the size of the settlements, it put aside 3.6 billion euros ($4 billion) to cover the costs.
+The European plane maker said earlier this week it had reached preliminary settlement deals with authorities in all three countries investigating alleged fraud and bribery.
+Airbus put aside 3.6 billion euros ($4 billion) to cover the costs.

-The plea deals need to be approved by courts in all three countries, and courts in the U.K. and France are holding hearings Friday.
-It’s unclear how the money would be split across the three governments.
+The deals need to be approved by courts in all three countries, which were expected Friday.

+French prosecutors said Friday that France would get 2.1 billion euros out of that sum.
+Britain would get the equivalent of 983 million euros and the U.S. 530 million euros.
+They said investigators had gathered 30 million documents and conducted searches or interviews in 20 countries, including of current and former executives and employees.

 The French financial prosecutor’s office and British Serious Fraud Office started investigating in 2016, and the U.S. Department of Justice joined in 2018.